 Our growth strategy is dependent, in part, upon increasing sales of our products to new and existing medium and large enterprise end-customers.
-Sales to these types of end-customers involve risks that may not be present, or that are present to a lesser extent, with sales to smaller entities.
+Sales to these end-customers involve risks that may not be present, or that are present to a lesser extent, with sales to smaller entities.
 These risks include:

-- competition from larger competitors, such as Cisco, Check Point, and Juniper, that traditionally target larger enterprises, service providers, and government entities and that may have pre-existing relationships or purchase commitments from those end-customers; - · increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements with us; - more stringent requirements in our worldwide support contracts, including stricter support response times and penalties for any failure to meet support requirements; and - longer sales cycles, in some cases over 12 months, and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and subscriptions.
+- competition from larger competitors, such as Cisco, Check Point, and Juniper, that traditionally target larger enterprises, service providers, and government entities and that may have pre-existing relationships or purchase commitments from those end-customers; - increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements with us; - more stringent requirements in our worldwide support contracts, including stricter support response times and penalties for any failure to meet support requirements; and

+• longer sales cycles, in some cases over 12 months, and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and subscriptions.

+We recently experienced execution challenges with respect to certain elements of our go-to-market strategy.
+While we are in the process of implementing changes to our go-to-market strategy that are designed to address these challenges, such changes may be difficult to implement and result in further disruptions to our sales organization or, once implemented, fail to resolve these challenges, which could impact our results of operations for the second half of fiscal 2017.
 In addition, product purchases by large enterprises are frequently subject to budget constraints, multiple approvals, and unplanned administrative, processing, and other delays.
 Finally, large enterprises typically have longer implementation cycles, require greater product functionality and scalability and a broader range of services, demand that vendors take on a larger share of risks, sometimes require acceptance provisions that can lead to a delay in revenue recognition, and expect greater payment flexibility from vendors.
 All of these factors can add further risk to business conducted with these end-customers.
 If we fail to realize an expected sale from a large end-customer in a particular quarter or at all, our business, operating results, and financial condition could be materially and adversely affected.